graeme souness - fact file

 The following season, Graeme established himself at the club in the reserves and the season after, he came on as a substitute for Spurs in a UEFA Cup tie against Keflavik, in what turned out to be his only appearance for Tottenham.

 The player was loaned out to NASL side Montreal Olympic with Mike Dillon in 1972, but on his return, he felt frustrated that he was being kept out of the first team by other players and feeling homesick, he joined Middlesbrough in January 1973.
+Rumours of his demands to play in the first team ahead of more experienced players and a disagreement with Bill Nicholson over this were rife at the time, but unproven.

 Following a successful spell under Jack Charlton's management, he was transferred to Liverpool and won a haul of trophies with the Anfield club.
 After that, he played out his career at Sampdoria in Italy and then finished it in Scotland playing for Glasgow Rangers, where he managed the side at the same time.
 He controversially signed the Catholic player Celtic wanted to buy - Mo Johnston - bringing many supporters of the staunchly Protestant club to burn their season tickets in protest.